TS-Severin/TS-Severin/README.md

-### Hi there 👋 I'am currently learning at Spiced Academy 🌿🌶️
+### Hi there 👋

-I'm Tillmann, a full stack web developer with a background in literature, publishing and creative writing, and based in Berlin.

-Since the past two years I am step by step moving from building websites with or without cms to full stack web development.
-Currently I am learning at spiced academy in Berlin.

-## code by day books by night
+I'm Tillmann, a **web developer**.
+Currently I am working self-employed and create websites or help others restructure their websites (next.js / wordpress / grav).

+I passed the **Web development bootcamp at Spiced Academy** in Winter 2023/24.
+Before doing that I worked with **Wordpress** and learned HTML and CSS with **codecademy**.

+My creative background in literature and my experience in event management and as a language teacher help me understand client's needs, present outcomes, and work with others in teams.

+## coding in teams

 Experienced in **managing** large-scale events like festivals in **teams** that work hard and stay relaxed 🚂

-I am an ex-language teacher and enjoy working with others - and yes, it is true, as a teacher your learn more than you teach 👨‍🏫
+As an ex-language teacher and enjoy **working with others** - and yes, it is true, as a teacher your learn more than you teach 👨‍🏫

-When not coding I am a poet, translator, and editor of **poetry** and used to work with text ✍️
+When not coding I run a garage **publishing** house for poetry or write myself ✍️

 ### my stack